wait-what/waitwhat.sh/content/blog/tor_hidden_service_docker.md

 ## Notes

 If your website accesses domain names that are not `.onion` domains, it kind of defeats the purpose, so you should either serve those files on .onion domains as well, or use a proxy like [Privoxy](https://www.privoxy.org/) to redirect all requests to the clearnet to your tor service.
+Guide coming (not) soon.

 ## Troubleshooting